 To help you decide which method of contraception is right for you, here is a look at some of the most popular options:

 Condoms are a method of birth control made of latex or polyurethane.
 It creates a literal barrier between you and your partner, making it very effective at protecting against unwanted pregnancies and sexually transmitted infections (STIs).
 While they are a popular choice, some women may feel uncomfortable purchasing them or using them.
 Condoms can fail and do not guarantee complete protection on every occasion.
-The recent recall by Durex highlights the importance of assessing your method of contraception and looking into the options available.

 - Can be used with other types of birth control methods